MustardOS/mustardos.github.io/themes/fonts.md

 or pasting the file path), and you can convert your font to the right format.

 This will place your font in your current user directory's Downloads folder.
 If you want to change this, just type in your preferred output path at the end of the command line.

+The information below is applicable to users converting fonts with the offline scripts or [online website](https://lvgl.io/tools/fontconverter);

 - Feel free to adjust the size value.
 20 is a good size for most of the elements on screen.
 - Where it states `0x00-0xFF` is the range of symbols in the font.
   - 0x20-0x7F is a standard range.